 Floor living is a term used to describe spending less time in chairs and more time on the floor.

-Most of our day is spent sitting - at the breakfast table, commuting in our cars, working at our desks, and then relaxing in front of the TV.
+Most of our day is spent sitting.
+We're at the breakfast table, commuting in our cars, working at our desks, or relaxing in front of the TV.
 Even time at the gym is often spent working out on machines while sitting.
 This can wreak havoc on our bodies.

-I'll be summarizing some key concepts and ideas about floor living over the next few weeks.
-But, in the meantime, here is a great reading / video list.
+Here are some key concepts and ideas about floor living, including a great reading and video list.

 An excellent book about "standing up to sitting" can be found here: